ornl-ndav/django-remote-submission/docs/index.rst

 The ``django-remote-submission`` is an asynchronous task/job queue using `Celery Distributed Task Queue <http://www.celeryproject.org/>`_ and `Redis <https://redis.io/>`_ in-memory data structure store as message broker.

-The ``django-remote-submission`` runs remotely and asynchronously any scripts and provides real time feedback to the client.
-Altought it can be called from in any python application, it is only used to its full extent when integrated in a `Django <https://www.djangoproject.com/>`_ web application.
+The ``django-remote-submission`` runs, remotely and asynchronously, any scripts and provides real time feedback to the client.
+Altought it can be called from any python application, it is only used to its full extent when integrated in a `Django <https://www.djangoproject.com/>`_ web application.

 Features
 --------